Heavy holographic correlators in defect conformal field theories: Bottom-up approach

 where once more, primes denote derivatives wrt $x_3$ (and the corresponding integration variable $\tilde{x}_3$), i.e.\ $\acute{\textbf{x}} \equiv \partial_3\textbf{x}$ and $\acute{z} \equiv \partial_3z$.
 Using the conserved quantities of the integrand \eqref{GeodesicDistance1}, the geodesic distance \eqref{GeodesicDistance1} can be computed analytically to be \cite{KimPalPark23, Park24}:

-where $\epsilon$ is the UV cutoff and $z_r \equiv z(x_r)$.
-Also $x_r = \kappa z_r$ (where $\kappa$ is given by \eqref{BraneEmbeddingBottomUp}) because the reflection point lies on the interface brane.
-By varying the geodesic distance in \eqref{GeodesicDistance2} with respect to $\textbf{x}_r$ and $z_r$ (having also substituted $x_r = \kappa z_r$) we can determine the location of the reflection point:
+where $\epsilon$ is the UV cutoff and $x_r = \kappa z_r$ (where $\kappa$ is given by \eqref{BraneEmbeddingBottomUp}), because the reflection point lies on the interface brane.
+By varying the geodesic distance in \eqref{GeodesicDistance2} wrt $\textbf{x}_r$ and $z_r$ (having also used $x_r = \kappa z_r$) we can determine the location of the reflection point: